Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 21.23.30 UTC
+- WIB: Minggu, 13 Oktober 2024 22.26.23 UTC
-- WITA: Minggu, 13 Oktober 2024 22.23.30 UTC
+- WITA: Minggu, 13 Oktober 2024 23.26.23 UTC
-- WIT: Minggu, 13 Oktober 2024 23.23.30 UTC
+- WIT: Senin, 14 Oktober 2024 00.26.23 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: inspirational
+Kategori: success